c4b3rw0lf/XML-Merger/README.md

 # XML Merger
 A simple tool to merge xml files.
+Typically to merge Nmap scans.